qinliuliuqin/object-CXR/README.md

 > Our annotations use a Cartesian pixel coordinate system, with the origin (0,0) in the upper left corner.
 The x coordinate extends from left to right; the y coordinate extends downward.

 ## Download
-The training and validation dataset can be accessed here at [Google Drive](https://drive.google.com/drive/folders/1SubfNALJn6aO56lUYeJsVpFLZuXurlBC).
+The training and validation dataset can be accessed here at [Google Drive](https://drive.google.com/drive/folders/1SubfNALJn6aO56lUYeJsVpFLZuXurlBC) and [Baidu Pan](https://pan.baidu.com/s/11ky-swwEYTl7-g7SyVHYBg)(access code : w3m5).
 The imaging data has been anonymousized and free to download for scientific research and non-commercial usage.

 The usage of this data is under CC-BY-NC-4.0 license.